brandonbeaumia/LANSI-kanata/README.md

 # LANSI
 Welcome to the LANSI Kanata configuration!
 This layout...
-* is broadly compatible.
-ANSI, 60%, 75%, 6-column ortholinear...as long as you have a number row it will work great.
+* is broadly compatible: ANSI, 60%, 75%, 6-column ortholinear?
+As long as you have a number row, it will work great.
 * is easy to learn and grow in to: matches QWERTY and avoids sticky modes.
 * allows responsive 130+ WPM by not overloading alpha keys.
 * has good data entry characteristics via a home row number layer.